-In thousands Percentage Change Percentage Change 2018 2017 2016 18 vs. 17 17 vs. 16 Gross sales, net of discounts and returns \$ 4,429,522 \$ 3,861,368 \$ 3,485,463 14.7% 10.8% Less: Promotional and other allowances 622,339 492,323 436,070 26.4% 12.9% Net Sales \$ 3,807,183 \$ 3,369,045 \$ 3,049,393 13.0% 10.5%
+Percentage Percentage In thousands Change Change 2019 2018 2017 19 vs. 18 18 vs. 17 Gross sales, net of discounts and returns \$ 4,867,698 \$ 4,429,522 \$ 3,861,368 9.9% 14.7% Less: Promotional and other allowances 666,879 622,339 492,323 7.2% 26.4% Net Sales \$ 4,200,819 \$ 3,807,183 \$ 3,369,045 10.3% 13.0%

 Although the expenditures described in this line item are determined in accordance with GAAP and meet GAAP requirements, the presentation thereof does not conform to GAAP presentation requirements.
 Additionally, our definition of promotional and other allowances may not be comparable to similar items presented by other companies.
-Promotional and other allowances primarily include consideration given to our bottlers/distributors or retail customers including, but not limited to the following: (i) discounts granted off list prices to support price promotions to end-consumers by retailers; (ii) reimbursements given to our bottlers/distributors for agreed portions of their promotional spend with retailers, including slotting, shelf space allowances and other fees for both new and existing products; (iii) our agreed share of fees given to bottlers/distributors and/or directly to retailers for advertising, in-store marketing and promotional activities; (iv) our agreed share of slotting, shelf space allowances and other fees given directly to retailers, club stores and/or wholesalers; (v) incentives given to our bottlers/distributors and/or retailers for achieving or exceeding certain predetermined sales goals; (vi) discounted or free products; (vii) contractual fees given to our bottlers/distributors and/or retailers for achieving or exceeding certain predetermined sales goals; (vi) discounted or free products; (vii) contractual fees given to our bottlers/distributors related to sales made by us direct to certain customers that fall within the bottlers'/distributors' sales territories; and (viii) certain commissions paid based on sales to our bottlers/distributors.
+Promotional and other allowances primarily include consideration given to our bottlers/distributors or retail customers including, but not limited to the following: (i) discounts granted off list prices to support price promotions to end-consumers by retailers; (ii) reimbursements given to our bottlers/distributors for agreed portions of their promotional spend with retailers, including slotting, shelf space allowances and other fees for both new and existing products; (iii) our agreed share of fees given to bottlers/distributors and/or directly to retailers for advertising, in-store marketing and promotional activities; (iv) our agreed share of slotting, shelf space allowances and other fees given directly to retailers, club stores and/or wholesalers; (v) incentives given to our bottlers/distributors and/or retailers for achieving or exceeding certain predetermined sales goals; (vi) discounted or free products; (vii) contractual fees given to our bottlers/distributors related to sales made by us direct to certain customers that fall within the bottlers'/distributors' sales territories; and (viii) certain commissions paid based on sales to our bottlers/distributors.
 The presentation of promotional and other allowances facilitates an evaluation of their impact on the determination of net sales and the spending levels incurred or correlated with such sales.
-Promotional and other allowances constitute a material portion of our marketing activities.
-Our promotional allowance programs with our numerous bottlers/distribu
+Promotional and other allowance sconstitute a material portion of our marketing activities.
+Our promotional allowance programs with our numerous bottlers/distributors and/or retailers are executed through separate agreements in the ordinary course of business.
+These agreements generally provide for one or more of the arrangements d